Bahrain Country Report

 By regional standards, Bahrain offers a relatively streamlined regulatory framework, while also allowing 100% foreign ownership in most sectors.
 Government tendering processes are relatively opaque and likely to offer preferential treatment to state monopolies and royal family-linked business interests.
 Organised labour strikes are uncommon and rarely become disruptive.

-The main risk to Bahrain emanates from the elevated but growing risk of an Iran-US/Saudi Arabia war, which would pose a severe risk of damage to Bahraini strategic infrastructure from Iranian retaliatory kinetic actions.
+The main risk to Bahrain emanates from the elevated risk of an Iran-US/Saudi Arabia war, which would pose a severe risk of damage to Bahraini strategic infrastructure from Iranian retaliatory kinetic actions.
 The US Fifth Fleet in Manama would be a target in such a scenario.
 There is an elevated risk of minor naval incidents surrounding allegations of Iranian attempts to smuggle weapons to supply Shia militants in Bahrain and undermine the Saudi-backed Al-Khalifa monarchy.
 Although Iranian media and politicians will likely periodically state territorial claims to Bahrain, this is unlikely to move beyond rhetoric.

 Vaccines Required to Enter the Country